 Read more →Most developers who are working at the command line on a Linux system know the “basic” commands: ls, cd, cat, tail, head, sort, grep, find and others.
-More “advanced” users …
+More “advanced” users will know how to deal with …

 Read more →At almost every software company I’ve been involved in, used custom-made tools for various tasks.
-These tools range from simple shell-scripts for search&replacing data to large …
+These tools range from simple shell-scripts for search&replacing data to large deployment-script or …

 Read more →During this blog post I will talk about creating your own custom package repository.
 However, before you can setup a repository, you need packages.
 This previous post talks about setting up your …